valor-software/ngx-bootstrap/docs/spec/timepicker/timepicker.examples.custom-steps.use-case.md

 ----------------------
 1. User opens Timepicker demo page
 2. User clicks on Custom steps sub-menu
-3. User see timepicker component with hour, minute, second inputs, clickable button "AM"("PM") and data(according to the current time)
+3. User sees timepicker component with hour, minute, second inputs, clickable button "AM"("PM") and data(according to the current time)
-4. User see 3 dropdowns "Hours step is:", "Minutes step is:", "Seconds step is:" and chosen (1|15|10) values by default
+4. User sees 3 dropdowns "Hours step is:", "Minutes step is:", "Seconds step is:" and chosen (1|15|10) values by default

 ##### Timepicker - hours, change step
 5. When user clicks on arrow up above the hours input, then input value increased at 1 and info alert changed appropriate